MHaringa/insurancerating/docs/reference/outlier_histogram.md

 - data:

-  A data.frame containing the variable to plot.
+  A data.frame containing the portfolio variable to inspect.

 - x:

-  Variable name in `data` to map on the x-axis.
+  Character; numeric column in `data` to plot.

 - left:

-  Optional numeric, floor of the range.
-Values below are binned together.
+  Optional numeric lower threshold.
+Values below this threshold are grouped into one left-tail bin.

 - right:

-  Optional numeric, ceiling of the range.
-Values above are binned together.
+  Optional numeric upper threshold.
+Values above this threshold are grouped into one right-tail bin.

 - line:

   Logical.
-If TRUE, add a density line.
-Default = FALSE.
+If `TRUE`, add a density line.
+Default = `FALSE`.

 - bins:

   Integer.
-Number of bins to use.
+Number of bins used for the displayed range.
 Default = 30.

 - fill:

-  Fill color for bars.
-If NULL, a default is chosen.
+  Fill color for regular histogram bars.

 - color:

-  Line color for bars.
-If NULL, a default is chosen.
+  Border color for histogram bars.

 - fill_outliers:

-  Fill color for outlier bins.
-Default = "#a7d1a7".
+  Fill color for tail bins.
+Default = `"#a7d1a7"`.

 ## Value